 - Terms Apply.

-If food takes priority over entertainment, the American Express® Gold Card offers 4x Membership Rewards® on dining purchases worldwide and 4x Membership Rewards® at U.S. supermarkets on the first $25,000 in purchases each year, then 1X.
-You also get 3x Membership Rewards® on airfare when you book a flight directly with the airline or on amextravel.com.
+If food takes priority over entertainment, the American Express® Gold Card offers Earn 4X Membership Rewards® Points on Restaurants worldwide, including takeout and delivery.
+Additionally, earn 4X Membership Rewards® points at U.S. supermarkets (on up to $25,000 per year in purchases, then 1X), and 3X Membership Rewards® points on flights booked directly with airlines or on amextravel.com.

 There’s a $250 annual fee, but you’ll also get up to $120 in annual dining credits (up to $10 each month) and up to $100 in airline fee credits for incidental fees on one select airline each year.

 Chase Sapphire Preferred® Card

 - Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
 That's $750 toward travel when you redeem through Chase Ultimate Rewards®

 - 2X points on travel and dining at restaurants worldwide & 1 point per dollar spent on all other purchases.

 - Get 25% more value when you redeem for airfare, hotels, car rentals and cruises through Chase Ultimate Rewards.
 For example, 60,000 points are worth $750 toward travel

 - Get unlimited deliveries with a $0 delivery fee and reduced service fees on orders over $12 for a minimum of one year on qualifying food purchases with DashPass, DoorDash's subscription service.
 Activate by 12/31/21.

 - Earn 5X points on Lyft rides through March 2022.
 That's 3X points in addition to the 2X points you already earn on travel.